 We will consider some of the most prominent symptoms that should be recognized in this section.
 The symptoms do not necessarily mean a patient has a vitamin D deficiency.
 They can be related to other conditions too.
 Still, it is crucial that the patient take action and at least see a doctor when these symptoms occur.

-- Another symptom that may sometimes develop is hair loss.
+Another symptom that may sometimes develop is hair loss.
 There are many causes of hair loss.
-Vitamin D deficiency is often overlooked as a potential reason.
+People often overlook Vitamin D deficiency as a potential reason.
 A patient can develop alopecia areata when their vitamin D levels are too low.

 Causes Of Vitamin D Deficiency